MSMcDowall/CharacteristicSubstructure/README.md

     and their results type and be located in the same directory as the input file.
     Example: FileName0.6_CharacteristicSubstructure.txt
           or FileName0.8_RepresentativeStructures.txt

+    The results in the CharacteristicSubstructure file will include( all graphs in adjacency dictionary format):

+        Characteristic substructure
+        1. Structure contained in characteristic substructure
+        2. Structure contained in characteristic substructure ...
+        SMILES for input molecules  :   Membership array for structures in molecules

+    For the membership array if a 0 is present at position 2 then Structure 2 is not present in the molecule.
+    If a 1 is present then the structure can be found in the molecule.

+    The results in the RepresentativeStructures file will include( all graphs in adjacency dictionary format):

+        1. Representative structure
+        2. Representative structure
+        ...
+        SMILES for input molecules  :   Membership array for structures in molecules

 ##Dependencies